- Incredible Impacts Winners 2021

 - Pippa Powell, European Lung Foundation in conjunction with European Respiratory Society

 - Tamara Torri, International Aids Society, Switzerland

 - Pragathi Tummala, The International Society for the Prevention of Child Abuse and Neglect, USA

 The jury will select three grant recipients from the maximum of 12 submissions and announce three winners.
-The three winners will be requested to present their case study at the ICCA Congress* in Cartagena de Indias, Colombia 24-27 October 2021. * Cost of attending the ICCA Congress (registration fee, travel and accommodation) will be covered by ICCA.
+The three winners will be requested to present their case study at the ICCA Congress*. * Cost of attending the ICCA Congress (registration fee, travel and accommodation) will be covered by ICCA.

 - 2017 - International Society on Thrombosis and Haemostasis

 - 2018 - Down Syndrome International